-- D. Black water: Water that contain pathogenic agents and is unsanitary: - o Sewage - Flooding-containing silt and organic matter - Water-contaminated with pesticides, heavy metals or toxic organic substances - E. Mold: Any of various fungi that can cause disintegration of organic matter. - F. Mildew: A superficial coating of discoloration of organic material, caused by fungi, especially under damp conditions.
+- D. Category 3: Water that is highly contaminated and will likely contain infectious viruses, bacteria, and parasites.
+Sometimes referred to as Black Water, Category 3 water has the highest risk for causing disease or infection from direct or indirect contact.
+Water in category 3 may include: - o Sewage - o Flooding-containing silt and organic matter - Water-contaminated with pesticides, heavy metals or toxic organic substances - E. Mold: Any of various fungi that can cause disintegration of organic matter. - F. Mildew: A superficial coating of discoloration of organic material, caused by fungi, especially under damp conditions.